-A: Freespira is a breakthrough treatment that normalizes CO2 and respiratory rates in a single 28-day treatment episode, resulting in significant reductions in symptoms, high remission rates and significantly lower total medical costs.
+A: Freespira is a breakthrough treatment for panic disorder, panic attacks, and PTSD that normalizes CO2 and respiratory rates in a single 28-day treatment episode, resulting in significant reductions in symptoms, high remission rates and significantly lower total medical costs.
 While many patients with hard-to-treat symptoms of panic attacks and PTSD have failed on multiple treatments, new digital therapies can provide a new avenue to achieve remission from these paralyzing conditions.
 The key is a digital therapeutic that combines real-time breathing regulation training with the human touch of coaches.
 This solution teaches patients skills to help them manage their condition independently after completing a single 28-day treatment.
-Freespira is a must-have “tool in the tool box” for healthcare payers.

 Q: Why is a new approach needed for treating panic attacks and PTSD?

 A: Current treatments are leaving hundreds of thousands, and perhaps millions, of patients with unresolved symptoms.
 A new approach to treatment can close the gap for patients who have failed on other therapies, need to augment their current treatment, or who are currently untreated for their condition.
 This approach must be supported by both clinical and real world data, and must be accessible to patients no matter where they live – which is exactly what Freespira makes possible.

 Q: What is often misunderstood about panic disorder and PTSD?